The Oyster Approach

 This approach ensures the consistent production of high-quality content that is appropriate for Oyster’s platforms and its readers, thereby facilitating meaningful discussions on the issues that matter most to young-at-heart Australians.

-We take our content, values and the topics we cover very seriously, but to never take ourselves too seriously.
-The Oyster tone of voice is intelligent but relaxed, insightful with a sense of humour, and well-written but conversational — we want to ensure that our predominantly Gen-Z/Millenial audience finds our content is both easy to read and share, so we talk to them on their level.
+We take our content, values and the topics we cover very seriously but never take ourselves too seriously.
+The Oyster tone of voice is intelligent but relaxed, insightful with a sense of humour, and well-written but conversational — we want to ensure that our predominantly Gen-Z and Gen-Y audience finds our content is both easy to read and share, so we talk to them on their level.

 If you are working with Oyster as an employee (full time, part-time, casual, or intern) or as a contributor (whether it be regular work or a once-off, in any capacity), we expect you to adhere to these policies and guidelines to preserve Oyster’s reputation for providing accurate, authentic, creative, high-quality and independent journalism.